Breaking Down Scholarly Outputs into Intentional Processes

 Each group reports out on the conversation they had.
-The idea is not necessarily to list every decision involved in the scholarly process, but to reflect on the conversation, the experience of slowing down and thinking through academic labor, and the moments they see as sites for intervention and inflection of values.
+The idea is not necessarily to list every decision involved in the scholarly process, but to reflect on the conversation, the experience of slowing down and thinking through academic labor, and the places they see in the process as sites for intervention and inflection of values.

 You have just broken down products into processes that make up scholarship, but before we can talk about how to measure or evaluate these scholarly processes we have to talk about what we want to evaluate them against.

-“Excellence” or “quality” is often the frame we use, but those terms are both nebulous—what do we mean by “quality” scholarship?—and used to uphold toxic and unequal systems which prevent the enacting of other important values.
+"Excellence" or "quality" is often the framing we use in the academy, but those terms are both nebulous — what do we mean by "quality" scholarship? — and used to uphold toxic and unequal systems that prevent the enacting of other important values.

 Instead we’ll get specific: What do you value, individually and as a department or a school or an institution?